php-ru/symfony-docs-ru/reference/constraints/Expression.rst

 **type**: ``array`` **default**: ``[]``

-.. versionadded:: 4.1
-    The ``values`` option was introduced in Symfony 4.1.

 The values of the custom variables used in the expression.
 Values can be of any type (numeric, boolean, strings, null, etc.)